4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/sorting/countingSort/README.md

 of most sorting algorithms. <br>
 It first obtains the frequency map of all elements (i.e. counting the occurrence of every element), then computes the prefix sum for the map.
 This prefix map tells us which position an element should be inserted.
-It is updated after each insertion to reflection the new position to insert the next time the same element is encountered. <br>
+It is updated after each insertion to reflect the new position to insert the next time the same element is encountered. <br>

 ![counting sort img](../../../../../../docs/assets/images/CountingSort.png)